§86. Oilfield Site Restoration Fund

 shall pay into the Oilfield Site Restoration Fund an amount equal to the revenues generated

 from collection of the fees provided for in Subsection D of this Section.
-The treasurer shall
+Such funds shall

 B. The funds received shall be placed in the special trust fund in the custody of the